-Men hire lawyer over alleged abuse by U. of Michigan doctor
+Men hire lawyers over alleged abuse by U. of Michigan doctor

 ANN ARBOR, Mich.
-(AP) — Several men alleging sexual abuse by a deceased University of Michigan doctor have retained a California law firm that is representing dozens of accusers who sued Ohio State University in a similar case, a lawyer said Monday.
+(AP) — Several men alleging sexual abuse by a deceased University of Michigan doctor have retained law firms that are representing accusers who sued Michigan State University and Ohio State University in similar cases, attorneys said Monday.

-Stephen Estey said the parallels between the allegations about Dr. Richard Anderson at Michigan, which became public last week, and the late Dr. Richard Strauss at Ohio State “are frightening because everyone knew the doctors were doing bad things.”
+Stephen Estey, whose California firm has been hired by “several” men, said the parallels between the allegations about Dr. Richard Anderson at Michigan, which became public last week, and the late Dr. Richard Strauss at Ohio State “are frightening because everyone knew the doctors were doing bad things.”

-Multiple lawyers for victims of imprisoned former Michigan State University sports doctor Larry Nassar also said they have heard from people who are considering their legal options after they were allegedly assaulted by Anderson during medical exams.
+David Mittleman, a lawyer for more than 100 victims of imprisoned former Michigan State University sports doctor Larry Nassar, said his Michigan firm has been retained by four men who were allegedly assaulted by Anderson during medical exams, including two former athletes.

 It is unclear if the University of Michigan will see the magnitude of lawsuits facing Ohio State, which are pending, and Michigan State, which settled with hundreds of victims for $500 million.

-Attorney Michael Nimmo, part of a Denver-based firm representing Andy Hrovat, the first former Wolverine athlete to publicly accuse Anderson of wrongdoing, said it is clear his client has a claim.
+Attorney Michael Nimmo, part of a Colorado-based firm representing Andy Hrovat, the first former Wolverine athlete to publicly accuse Anderson of wrongdoing, said it is clear his client has a claim.
 Nimmo said there are federal and state laws that protect Hrovat and all student-athletes who were abused by Anderson.

 “We’re going to be investigating that to the fullest extent,” Nimmo said.